How to become a CPA without a degree in accounting: The non-traditional CPA Exam candidate

 The Bottom Line

-Hopefully you’ve noticed a theme in terms of the strategies to address some of the common challenges faced by non-traditional students who want to become a CPA without an accounting degree: realistic planning of your study strategy.
+Hopefully you’ve noticed a theme in terms of the strategies to address some of the common challenges faced by non-traditional students who are learning how to become a CPA without an accounting degree: realistic planning of your study strategy.

 The path to CPA for non-accounting majors will require you to create a custom study strategy.
 You may need additional preparation time on topics you haven’t been exposed to or haven’t seen in some time.
 You should plan on building up your academic stamina in terms of how long you can study at a stretch.